BrynM/bpmv/README.txt

 * On failure, will return boolean false.
 */
 bpmv.serial ( dexter )

 /**
+* Shuffle the order of elements of an array or values of an object.
+* @param {mixed} deck The array you'd like to shuffle.
+* If an object is given instead, the values will be converted to a shuffled array.
+* @return {array} Will return an array containing the shuffled values.
+* If deck is neither an array or an object, undefined will be returned.
+*/
+bpmv.shuffle ( deck )

+/**
 * is a string of greater than 0 lenth (may be turned off)